As more and more tourists pile into the Czech capital, choosing where to stay in Prague is getting tougher by the minute.

-Attractions in Old Town (Staré Město): Old Town Square, Prague Astrological Clock, Old Town Hall Tower, Prague Jewish Museum, Old Jewish Cemetery, Charles Bridge
+Attractions in Old Town (Staré Město): Old Town Square, Astrological Clock, Old Town Hall Tower, Jewish Museum, Old Jewish Cemetery, Charles Bridge

 - U Zeleného jalovce: Spacious apartments that are fantastic value for their prime Old Town location.
 All units are equipped with a kitchenette making this property an excellent choice for travellers looking the save with self-catering.

-- Unitas Hotel: A charming 4-star hotel set on a quiet side street in the southern fringes of Old Town.
-Besides the well-appointed rooms, the hotel lies just 10-15 minutes away by foot from many of Prague’s top tourist attractions.
+- Unitas Hotel: A charming 4-star set on a quiet side street in the southern fringes of Old Town.
+Besides the well-appointed rooms, this property lies just 10-15 minutes away by foot from many of Prague’s top tourist attractions.
 All reservations include an excellent filling breakfast.

-- Buddha-Bar Hotel Prague: A 5-star boutique hotel with a colourful splash of Asian design.
-On-site spa centre with a sauna, hot tub, and massages available on request make this this perfect Prague escape for couples or travellers needing a extra dash of relaxation.
+- Buddha-Bar Hotel Prague: A delightful 5-star with a colourful splash of Asian design.
+An on-site spa centre with a sauna, hot tub, and massages available on request, make this the perfect escape for couples or travellers needing an extra dash of relaxation.

 Lesser Town (Malá Strana)

 Much like Old Town, Malá Strana will charm you deeply simply by walking around.
-Several of Prague’s best attractions lie here along with street-side cafés, yummy restaurants, and amazing views over the city as you wander into the neighbourhood’s hilly fringes.
+Several of Prague’s top attractions lie here, along with street-side cafés, yummy restaurants, and amazing views over the city as you wander into the neighbourhood’s hilly fringes.

 Attractions in and around Lesser Town (Malá Strana): Prague Castle, St. Nicholas Church, Franz Kafka Museum, John Lennon Wall, KGB Museum, Petrin Hill

 - Archibald at Charles Bridge: A petite guesthouse set in a delightful 16th-century building just steps away from Charles Bridge.
-Rooms blend modern sensibilities with classic Central European flair like exposed wood beams and brick walls to create a warm ambiance.
+Rooms blend modern sensibilities with classic Central European flair like exposed wood beams and brick walls to create a warm ambiance for your stay.